mickfuzz/phd4/_archive/2024-6-5-Design-predramacut.md

 -   A concern for the fragility of learners positive affect towards the group game making process and thus the need for initial playful starting and closing activities to be continued beyond initial sessions.
 -   The value of a stronger buy-in by participants, ideally a greater commitment to the collective making process balanced with the need for low pressure (avoiding a negative sense of obligation).

 My journal notes detailed an evolution of attempts during P2 and P3 to try to build into the program, a variety of activities which help build the participants sense of their own identities of game makers or more generally digital designers.
-While chapter six examines these aspects in more depth, the evolution of key design features are summarised in this section, namely nurturing social coding processes and the particular role of playtesting.
+While chapter six examines these aspects in more depth, the evolution of key design features are summarised in this section, namely social coding processes,  playtesting and the use of a drama process.

 ### Social coding processes